coord-e/slide-type-class-impl/PITCHME.md

 let square = λx. mul x x
 ```

-- How to apply `TAUT` in inference algorithm?
+- How to apply `TAUT` during the inference?

 ```haskell
 mul 1 2